wp-insider/simple-membership/simple-membership/readme.txt

 - Added an option in the [swpm_paypal_subscription_cancel_link] shortcode to allow opening the window in a new tab.
 - Added an option in the [swpm_paypal_subscription_cancel_link] shortcode to add CSS class for customization purpose.
 - Fixed a calculation in the auto delete pending email activation data function.
 Thanks to @satoshi for pointing it out.
+- Spelling fixes for some of the description field and error messages.
+Thanks to @Ronaldo for pointing it out.
 - Updated the Spanish language file.
 - Updated the Czech language file.